IBM/build-an-elearning-portal-with-watson-media/README.md

 * Give the domains where you want to allow or restrict and hit **save**.
 ![embedding](doc/src/images/restrictembed.png)

 # Summary
-todo
-At the end of the code pattern you will have learnt how to ...
+At the end of this code pattern you will have learnt how to Create channels, upload videos, curate playlists, secure content by enabling password and restricting embed URLs and build a web application with authentication to access the channels using the APIs provided by Watson Media.

 ## License